 Mr. Walter Loridan, the Belgian Ambassador to the USSR, presents to Soviet polar workers orders,?

-Mr. Walter Loridan, the Belgian Ambassador to the USSR, presents to Soviet polar workers orders, awarded then by Belgian King Boduen I for the rescue of four Belgian explorers in the Antarctic.
+Background: Mr. Walter Loridan, the Belgian Ambassador to the USSR, presents to Soviet polar workers orders, awarded then by Belgian King Boduen I for the rescue of four Belgian explorers in the Antarctic.

 The presentation ceremony takes place at the Belgian Embassy in Moscow on April 28.

 In his short speech, Mr. Loridan said that last December for four long days the Belgian people were following with the closest attention and great anxiety the search conducted by the Soviet pilot V. Perov and his fellow men.